 “Some assembly required.”
 Those words can strike terror into anyone looking forward to the new item that they’ve purchased.
 I, too, know this terror; mine was a foosball table that we gave to our children one Christmas.
 Due to the size of the thing, we left it in its box hidden away in the garage until late Christmas Eve.
 “It couldn’t be that difficult,” I reasoned, as I started to work on it after the kids had gone to bed.
 After many cups of caffeine, bruised knuckles, lost parts, and a few words that should have landed me on the naughty list, I finally got to bed myself shortly before sunrise.
 The family photos from that Christmas morning show very happy children playing foosball, and one zombie-like dad clutching yet another cup of caffeine.

-An assembly drawing can be made in several forms so as to be the most convenient, and accurate, for the manufacturer you work with.
-Make sure that during your design process, you are communicative with your manufacturer so as to know exactly what they like in assembly drawings.
-But while it’s important to keep in mind who you’re working with, here are some basic elements that are common to most drawings to become familiar with:
+An assembly drawing can be made in several forms so as to be the most convenient, and accurate for the manufacturer you work with.
+Make sure that during your printed circuit board design process you are communicating with your manufacturer to know what they need in their assembly drawings.
+But while it’s important to keep in mind who you’re working with, here are some basic elements that are common to most printed circuit board fabrication drawings to become familiar with:

 Drawing format: Some CAD systems will generate the drawing format for you while others require you to create it as a separate library shape.
 Whichever method that you use, you will combine that format with your design database to build your drawing.

 Board outline: As with a fabrication drawing, you will want to display the board outline of your design.
 Depending on the size of the board, the image can be scaled down to fit the drawing format, or scaled up to show greater detail.

 Part shapes: Within the board outline you will want to display all the part shapes and their reference designators that are going to be soldered onto the board.